ZeitOnline/briefkasten/README.rst

 - runs in separate jail with mapped dropbox container file system

-- reads identical confguration on init
+x reads identical confguration on init

 - watches for appearance of new dropboxes and reacts to according to their status